yeoman/yeoman.io/app/authoring/user-interactions.md

 - `banner` String to show on usage notes
 - `hide` Boolean whether to hide from help

-## Outputting informations
+## Outputting Information

 Outputting information is handled by the `generator.log` module.

-The main method you'll use is simply `generator.log('Hey!
-Welcome to my awesome generator')`.
-It takes a string and output it to the user; basically it mimic `console.log()` when used inside a terminal.
-You can use it in this way:
+The main method you'll use is simply `generator.log` (e.g. `generator.log('Hey!
+Welcome to my awesome generator')`).
+It takes a string and outputs it to the user; basically it mimics `console.log()` when used inside of a terminal session.
+You can use it like so:

 ```js
 module.exports = yeoman.generators.Base.extend({